Skip to main content

 9. Salt for taste

-10. 1 dry red chili and few green chilies for garnishing
+10. 1 dry red chili and a few green chilies for garnishing

-11. First, roast the sesame seeds on low to medium flame for about 6 minutes grind it like powder consistency.
+11. First, roast the sesame seeds on a low to medium flame for about 6 minutes, then grind them to a powder consistency.

-Now put a pan on the stove and once it is hot, add 2 tablespoons oil, fry the chilies and set aside.
-In the remaining oil add onion and pound garlic cloves fry it for 2/3 minutes.
-Now add the chicken, salt, and turmeric, fry it on medium flame until water dries up.
-Now add ground sesame and stir it well, cover it and let it cook.
-Cook, it at for least 10/15 minutes and stir it in between.
-Now switch off the gas and add the black peppercorn for the final flavor and stir well garnish with chilies.
-Now serve it with steamed either brown rice or parboiled rice as it accentuates the rustic or country flavor you can always serve with white rice or bread of your choice.
+Now, put a pan on the stove and once it is hot, add 2 tablespoons of oil.
+Fry the chilies and set them aside.
+In the remaining oil, add onion and pound garlic cloves, fry it for 2/3 minutes.
+Now add the chicken, salt, and turmeric, and fry it on a medium flame until the water has dried up.
+Now add the ground sesame and stir well.
+Cover it, then let it cook.
+Cook it for at least 10/15 minutes and stir it in between.
+Now switch off the gas and add the black peppercorn for the final flavor and stir well, garnish with chilies.
+Now serve it with steamed either brown rice or parboiled rice, as it accentuates the rustic or country flavor.
+You can always serve with white rice or bread of your choice.

 Comments